RedTurtle/redturtle.subsites/README.txt

 All is based on some behavior already inside Plone, like the power to apply a Plone theme adding an HTTP header that Plone will handle in a special way.

-Also you will play no more with the Plone *Default theme* option under the *Theme settings* site setup section, or simply you will use this option only for the back-end theme.
+Also you will play no more with the Plone "*Default theme*" option under the "*Theme settings*" site setup section, or simply you will use this option only for the back-end theme.

 A full example available